8r14z/coding-interview-prep/README.md

 ### 3. Insertion Sort, Merge Sort
 Insertion Sort can be more efficient as nlog(n) complexity by using binanry search while comparing a new item to the sorted list.
 Insertion Sort does 2 things to sort the array: compare an item with the previous items and swap.

-This is called Binary Insertion Sort.
+This is called **Binary Insertion Sort**.
 In the end, the complexity for this algo still be O(n^2) but the constant factor for comparation as comparing will cost more than swap.
 - Comparation cost: O(nlogn)
 - Swapping cost: O(n^2)
 - Worst case: O(n^2)

 ### 3. Insertion Sort, Merge Sort